Rizki36/learn-solid-for-expedition-project/README.md

 This repository for learn SOLID based on expedition project <br>
 where are many expedition vendor, there are jne, sap, jnt and can increase. <br>

+## How to run
+- npm install
+- npm start

 ## Words to know
 - Order : same as create shipment
 - Shipment Cost : cost for orders